Document Control for Bassetlaw District Council

 - Intrusive / Directed surveillance

-- Re-deployable CCTV
+- Redeployable CCTV

-- Extracts from the Data Protection Act, 1998
+- Appendix B - Extracts from the Data Protection Act, 1998

-- National Standard for the Release of Data to Third Parties
+- Appendix C - National Standard for the Release of Data to Third Parties

-- Restricted Access Notice
+- Appendix D - Restricted Access Notice

 A digital monitored camera system known commonly as Closed Circuit Television (CCTV), operates within the overall public spaces of the District of Bassetlaw.
 The system, which is known as the ‘Bassetlaw CCTV System’, comprises of a number of cameras installed at strategic locations, which includes cameras that are fully operational with pan, tilt and zoom facilities and some which are fixed cameras.
 There are recording or control facilities at the monitoring room.
 In addition the system has the capacity to operate a mobile/re-locatable system (see Section 11) as well as an I.P.
 (Broadband Internet) System.

 The Bassetlaw CCTV System has evolved from the formation of an old partnership between Bassetlaw District Council and the Business Community.
 The new partnerships for the purpose of this document are now Bassetlaw District Council and Nottinghamshire police, also for the purposes of this document, the ‘owner and the manager’ of the system is Head of Regeneration at Bassetlaw District Council, or in the absence of the Head of Regeneration, the Council’s Community Safety Coordinator will act as the alternative point of contact.
 Details of key personnel, their responsibilities and contact points are shown at Appendix A to this Code.